DioxusLabs/docsite/README.md

 - Hotreloading for mdbooks
 - Devtool integration for live mdbook editing

+## Todo:

+- incremental processing with invalidation
+- search manifest generation
+- integration with dioxus bundle
+- extract all logic to a generic asset system
+- write mdbook as static str and not require json bouncing
+- investigate compile time performance impacts

+## References

 <!--
 This crate provides the `use_mdbook()` macro hook that provides *live editing* of mdbooks from within a running Dioxus app.